-Concerns should be raised with either the class teacher or headteacher.
+Concerns should be raised with either the class teacher or co-headteacher.
 If the issue remains unresolved, the next step is to make a formal complaint.

 Complainants should not approach individual governors to raise concerns or complaints.
 They have no power to act on an individual basis and it may also prevent them from considering complaints at Stage 2 of the procedure.
-Complaints against school staff (except the headteacher) should be made in the first instance, to Mrs C A Ashford Headteacher via the school office.
+Complaints against school staff (except the headteacher) should be made in the first instance, to the Co-Headteachers via the school office.
 Please mark them as Private and Confidential.

-Complaints that involve or are about the headteacher should be addressed to Mr C Monk (the Chair of Governors), via the school office.
+Complaints that involve or are about the headteacher should be addressed to the Chair of Governors), via the school office.
 Please mark them as Private and Confidential.